The Lexington, Islington: 21st century

+The Lexington opened as a pub and music venue in 2008.
+The bar specialises in bourbon, as well as American craft beer.
 The venue area is upstairs, with a raised back section by the bar.
 The front of this has bench seating, but facing away from the stage.

 On Monday evenings the pub has a music quiz, previously sponsored by Rough Trade, that is usually hosted by Paul Guided Missile.